 About The Neighborhood

-Adams Avenue runs through the craftsman communities of Normal Heights, Kensington, Antique Row and University Heights.
-Up until the 1950’s San Diego’s first trolleys serviced the neighborhood.
-The area’s renowned walkability allows residents and visitors alike the opportunity to take in historic landmarks and nature trails.
-Overlooking Mission Valley and easily accessible from both Adams Avenue exits on the I-805 and I-15, this business district combines the best of San Diego’s past with a thriving modern scene spread along a two and a half mile corridor.
+Adams Avenue runs through the craftsman communities of Normal Heights, Kensington, Antique Row, and University Heights.
+Overlooking Mission Valley and accessible from the I-805 and I-15 Adams Avenue exits, this business district combines the best of San Diego’s past with a thriving modern scene spread along a two-and-a-half-mile corridor.

 AABA BOARD OF DIRECTORS